coderifous/coderifous.github.com/_posts/2009-10-28-clearer-code-with-jquery-micro-plugins.markdown

 Now our setup block gives us a bird's eye view of what's going on when the page loads, and we can easily jump to those function definitions to see what's going on and make changes.
-That's better, and it's how I've been doing it for a while, but using a pattern that [Ryan](http://twitter.com/rmm5t) came up with, we can make this code reveal more about what it's doing and make it easier to maintain by embracing some jQuery-ness.
+That's better, and it's how I've been doing it for a while, but using a pattern that [Ryan McGeary](http://ryan.mcgeary.org/) came up with, we can make this code reveal more about what it's doing and make it easier to maintain by embracing some jQuery-ness.